Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Preliminaries on the 645 Repositories

 We next analyzed the structure of CODEOWNERS files and the extent of their coverage across repositories.
 Using the CODEOWNERS Parser tool, we identified the number of ownership rules per repository and calculated the percentage of files covered by these rules.
 Most CODEOWNERS files were compact: the median contained only two rules, with an average of 40.45 rules per file (see Figure~\ref{fig:rule_line_counts_distribution}).
 Remarkably, 40\% of repositories had only a single rule.

 As shown in Figure~\ref{fig:file_coverage_distribution}, coverage exhibited a bimodal distribution—repositories typically protected either very little ($\leq$10\% of files) or almost everything ($\geq$90\%).
-This polarization suggests that projects either use CODEOWNERS to secure a few critical components or adopt it comprehensively as a governance mechanism.
+This polarization suggests that projects either use CODEOWNERS to secure a few critical components or adopt it comprehensively as a governance mechanism. \revone[3.I]{By ``critical'' (or key) components we do not mean an arbitrary subset: as Table~\ref{table:patterns_by_count} shows, the protected files are overwhelmingly recurring high-impact, non-code assets including build and CI/workflow configurations, dependency manifests, and licensing or documentation files, whose modification most directly affects project integrity.}

 Table~\ref{table:patterns_by_count} lists the most common ownership patterns, which frequently targeted configuration, documentation, and workflow files (e.g., \texttt{.github/}, \texttt{docs/}, \texttt{.github/workflows/}, \texttt{LICENSE}, and \texttt{package.json}).
 These findings indicate that CODEOWNERS is primarily used to protect non-code assets essential to project infrastructure, such as continuous integration configurations, documentation, and licensing files.